 There are several factors to consider when incorporating rainwater tanks into your landscape:

-• Tank size - For the average Sydney home, 2,000 to 5,000 litres is sufficient.
+- Tank size—2,000 to 5,000 litres is sufficient for the average Sydney home.
 Larger tanks can capture more rainfall.

-• Filtration - Filter leaf litter before it enters the tank and clean annually.
+- Filtration - Filter leaf litter before it enters the tank, and clean it annually.

-• Pump - Add a pump to distribute water around your yard easily.
+- Pump - Add a pump to distribute water around your yard quickly.

 Harvesting the abundance of Sydney’s rainfall provides many ecological and economic benefits for your property.
 Just 20mm of rain on an average roof yields 3,000 litres of free garden water.